realpaver/realpaver/doc/docs/userdoc/parameters.md

     - LOW:   low level e.g. display quantities in iterative methods
     - FULL:  verbose mode
 - PREPROCESSING: preprocessing phase of the solving process enabled or disabled (default: YES)
-- TIME_LIMIT: time limit used to stop the NCSP solver (default value: 100.0)
+- TIME_LIMIT: time limit used to stop the CSP solver (default value: 100.0)
 - TRACE: display traces in terminal (default value: YES)
 - TRACE_FREQUENCY: trace displayed every N nodes where N is the value of this parameter (default: 1000)
 - VAR_REL_TOL: relative tolerance on the width of an interval of a constrained variable (default value: 0.0)